jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a)
   (b)
   (c) be included in the same category under subsection (10)﻿(b) as the affected class with which the person links the item, if the affected class is described in subsection (10)﻿(b)﻿(i) or (ii); and
-  (d) be located in greater Christchurch as that term is defined in section 4 of the Canterbury Earthquake Recovery Act 2011, if the item is a building, grandparented structure, or commercial fit-out.
+  (d) be located in greater Christchurch as that term is defined in section 4 of the Canterbury Earthquake Recovery Act 2011, if the item is a building or commercial fit-out.
 Attribution of suspended recovery income to income year: other events (8) The person has, in the current year, an amount of depreciation recovery income for an affected class equal to the amount of suspended recovery income for the affected class—
   (a) at the end of the current year, if that year is the 2023–24 income year and neither of paragraphs (b) and (c) apply earlier; or